MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Methods

 Finally, a ``message'' $m_{i}$ is created on each atom as a learnable linear combination of the equivariant many-body features:

-The recursive update of the node features ($t:0\rightarrow 2$) is obtained by adding the message to the atoms' features from the previous iteration, with weights that depend on the chemical element ($z_i$) that are also responsible for the mixing of the chemical embedding $k$ channels:
+The recursive update of the node features ($t:0\rightarrow 2$) is obtained by adding the message to the atoms' features from the previous iteration, with weights that depend on the chemical element ($z_i$):

-Since the initial node features ${\bm h}^{(0)}$ are only dependent on the chemical element of the node, the second term of Eq.~\eqref{eq:update} is not included in the first layer.
-This makes it possible to set the energy of the isolated atoms (that is, those with no neighbours) exactly~\cite{batatia2022design}, which is often desirable~\cite{kovacs2021linear, Ple2023fennix}.

-The MACE models in this article have an effective receptive field of $2 \times r_{\text{cut}}$ due to the two message-passing layers used in each model.
+Since the initial node features ${\bm h}^{(0)}$ are only dependent on the chemical element of the atom, the second term of Eq.~\eqref{eq:update} is not included in the first layer.
+This makes it possible to set the energy of the isolated atoms (that is, those with no neighbours) exactly~\cite{batatiaDesignSpaceE3equivariant2025}, which is often desirable~\cite{kovacs2021linear, Ple2023fennix}.
+The MACE models in this work have an effective receptive field of $2 \times r_{\text{cut}}$ due to the two layers of message passing.

 The site energy is a sum of read-out functions applied to node features from the first and second layers.
 The read-out function is defined as a linear combination of rotationally invariant node features for the first layer, and as multi-layer perceptron (MLP) for the second layer.